 Benefits to you (and the IRS)

 Paying taxes is a pain for everyone, but the government also used to face waves of tax payments that came in torrents and then died away.
-In everyone paying what they owe on a more regular basis so the income stream is smoother and more predictable.
+For everyone, paying what they owe on a more regular basis so the income stream is smoother and more predictable.

 It is possible for those who are into reducing those shocks even further to pay your estimated tax on a monthly basis through the very same systems as the quarterly regime.
 The IRS sets the quarterly payments as a minimum.